TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

    def collect(items: Iterable[int]) -> int: ...
    result = collect(Bucket())  # Passes type check

-Moreover, by subclassing a special class :class:`Protocol`, a user can define new custom protocols to fully enjoy structural subtyping (see examples below).
+Moreover, by subclassing a special kundi :class:`Protocol`, a user can define new custom protocols to fully enjoy structural subtyping (see examples below).